Gauravraj360/tindog-web/README.md

  - position
    1. static- all html elements are static in their position by default.
    2. Relative- this allow us to position the element that we select relative to how it would have been positioned when it had been static.( works like a coordinate system in mathematics )
-   3. Absolute- It allow to position a block anywhere relative to it's parents but it affect the position of other element around it.
+   3. Absolute- It allow to position a block anywhere relative to it's parents whose position is relative but it affect the position of other element around it.
    4. Fixed- It will make the position of the element fixed to a place even we scroll down it will be fixed on a particular place on screen.
 It is really helpful to make navigation bars.

  - Use of % ,em, & rem over px